Home

 Power Transistors

 Two power transistors from the left channel in this unit were previously replaced with Sylvania ECG280.
 The other two transistors from the right channel are original Marantz 2SC897D.
 I tested the power transistors with Atlas DCA55 semiconductor analyzer and all transistors are still good.
 However, I am not familiar with Sylvania power transistors and have doubts about their performance/quality.
 So, I decided to replace all four transistors with new ON Semiconductor MJ21194G's.
 The new transistors are specifically designed for high-power audio output and have excellent gain linearity.
 In addition, the total harmonic distortion measured on two matched pairs of MJ21194G transistors can be as low as 0.08% according to the datasheet.
-So, it is a perfect choice as a substitution transistor for the original 2SC897D.
+So, it is a perfect substitution transistor for the original 2SC897D.
 The new Mica pads and fresh thermal compound were applied between each power transistor and heat sink.
 The fresh thermal compound was also applied to the thermal tracking diodes H005 and H006.

 Old power transistors (Sylvania ECG280 and Marantz 2SC897D)